Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 - `timestamp`
     - Unix time at the moment the review was left.
     - MUST be of Major type 0 (an unsigned integer) and MUST NOT be greater than current Unix time.
-- `idType`
+- `uri`
-    - Type of reviewed object identifier.
+    - Unique reviewed object identifier in the form of URI.
-    - MUST be a Major type 3 (a text string).
-It SHOULD be equal to one of Core Identifier Types: `URL`, `OLC+place`, `MaReSi` (see Mangrove Core Identifier Standards).
+    - MUST be a Major type 3 (a text string) representing a [valid URI](https://tools.ietf.org/html/rfc3986).
+SHOULD comply with one of supported URI schemes (see Mangrove core URI schemes).
-- `id`
-    - Unique reviewed object identifier of a given `idType`.
-    - MUST comply with standard defined for the given `idType` (see Mangrove core identifier standards).

 Review MUST include either `rating` or `opinion` key, which means it MAY omit one of them.
 These keys when included MUST have values as follows:
 - `rating`